FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Federated HK-MVFC

 \subsection{Federated Heat-Kernel Coefficients}

 We focus on developing federated heat-kernel coefficients (FedH-KC), which are computed locally by each client to transform feature distances into privacy-preserving exponential kernel measures tailored to the federated setting.
-For the $j$-th feature in view $h$, we define FedH-KC $\delta _{\left[ \ell \right]ij}^h$ using two distinct estimators.
+Before presenting the mathematical formulations, we establish the theoretical connection between quantum field theory (QFT) and heat-kernel coefficients that motivates our approach.